 Bloodworms aren’t as prolific as mosquitoes so I consider them a bonus if I catch any while harvesting mosquito wrigglers.

-White worms are small worms that grow to about 5/8th of an inch long.
+White worms are small worms that grow to about 16mm (5/8") long.
 They are easily raised by using a starter culture of a few worms.

 You will notice that the worms gather under the bread as they feed on it.
 When the culture is sufficiently large you can start harvesting the worms.